unifiedstreaming/fmp4-ingest/ingest_spec.md

 The communication between the live encoder/media ingest source and the receiving procesing entitiy/publishing point follows the following requirements.

 1. The live encoder or ingest source communicates to the publishing point/processing entity using the HTTP POST method as defined in the HTTP protocol [5], or in the case for manifest updates the HTTP PUT Method
 2. The live encoder or ingest source SHOULD start the broadcast by sending an HTTP POST request with an empty “body” (zero content length) by using the same POSTURL.
 This can help the live encoder or media ingest source to quickly detect whether the live ingest publishing point is valid, and if there are any authentication or other conditions required.
 Per HTTP protocol, the server can't send back an HTTP response until the entire request, including the POST body, is received.
+3. The live encoder/media source SHOULD use secured transmission using HTTPS protocol as specified in [18] for connection to the receiving processing entity or publishing point
+4. In case HTTPS protocol is used basic authentication HTTP AUTH or better methods like TLS client certificates SHOULD be used to secure the connection
-3. Before sending the segments based on fragmented MPEG-4 the live encoder/source MUST send a manifest formatted according MPEG DASH specification following the limitations/constraints
+5. Before sending the segments based on fragmented MPEG-4 the live encoder/source SHOULD send a manifest formatted according MPEG DASH specification following the limitations/constraints
    - 1. Only relative URL paths to be used for each segment
    - 2. Only unique paths are used for each new presentation

-4. In case the manifest contains these relative paths, these paths SHOULD be used in combination with the  POST_URL + relative URLs to POST each of the different segments from the live encoder to the processing entity.
+4. In case the manifest contains these relative paths, these paths MAY be used in combination with the  POST_URL + relative URLs to POST each of the different segments from the live encoder to the processing entity.
 In case the manifest contains no relative paths the segments SHOULD be posted to the original POST_URL specified by the service.

+For example:

 Encoder POSTs a manifest at some processing entity: http://someprocessingservice.com/live/customerA/manifest.mpd The processing entitity receives this and checks to see if this is an update on an existing manifest.
 If not, then it cues up a new session using "http://someprocessingservice.com/live/customerA/" as the POST_URL.
 The encoder then starts POSTING segments in short running POST operations: http://someoriginservice.com/live/customerA/adaptionset1/representation1/segment1.cmfv in case of a disconnect during the segment POST operation, the segment MUST be retransmitted.

 5. The live encoder MAY send an updated version of the manifest, this manifest cannot override current settings and relative paths    or break currently running and incoming POST requests.
 The updated manifest can only be slightly different from the one that was send    previously, e.g. introduce new segments available or event messages.
 The updated manifest SHOULD be send using a PUT request instead of a POST request.
-6. The encoder or ingest source MUST handle any error or failed authentication responses received from the media processing entity such as 403 (forbidden), 400 bad request, 415 unsupported media type
+6. The encoder or ingest source MUST handle any error or failed authentication responses received from the media processing entity such as 403 (forbidden), 400 bad request, 415 unsupported media type, 412 not fulfilling conditions
-7. In case of a 412 not fullfilling conditions or 415 unsupported media type, the live source/encoder MUST resend the manifest and init segment.
+7. In case of a 412 not fullfilling conditions or 415 unsupported media type, the live source/encoder MUST resend the manifest and init segment consisting of a moov and ftyp box.
 8. The encoder or ingest source MUST start a new HTTP POST segment request with the media segment these SHOULD be corresponding to the segments listed in the manifest.
 The payload MAY start with the header boxes ftyp and moov, followed by segments wich consist of combination of moof and mdat boxes.
 Note that the ftyp, and moov boxes (in this order) MAY be sent with each request, especially if the encoder must reconnect because the previous POST request was terminated prior to the end of the stream with a 412 or 415 message.
 Resending the moov and ftyp boxes allows the receiving entitity to recover the init segment.
 9. The encoder or ingest source MAY use chunked transfer encoding option of the HTTP POST command [5] for uploading as it is might be difficult to predict the entire content length of the segment.
 10. The encoder or ingest source SHOULD use individual HTTP POST commands [5] for uploading media fragments when ready if it is possible to predict the entire content length after the fragment became available.
 The encoder or ingest source MAY send the ftyp and moov boxes (in this order) with each individual request, followed by the media segments consisting of moof and mdat boxes.
-11. When the live stream event is over, after sending the last segment, the encoder or ingest source MUST gracefully end the connection by signalling the stop.
-The encoder or ingest source MUST wait for the service to return the final response code, and then terminate the connection.
-12. The stop message MUST be transmitted by the encoder or live ingest source to signal an end of stream (end of the live stream event) by sending a movie fragment random access “mfra” box in the stream to the PostURL without a relative path.
-13. If the HTTP POST request terminates or times out with a TCP error prior to the end of the stream, the encoder MUST issue a new POST request by using a new connection, and follow the preceding requirements.
+11. If the HTTP POST request terminates or times out with a TCP error prior to the end of the stream, the encoder MUST issue a new POST request by using a new connection, and follow the preceding requirements.
 Additionally, the encoder MAY resend the previous two segments that were already sent again.
-14. In case fixed length POST Commands are used, the live source entity MUST resend the segment to be posted decribed in the manifest entirely in case of responses HTTP 400, 412 or 415 together with the init segment consisting of moov and ftyp boxes.
+12. In case fixed length POST Commands are used, the live source entity MUST resend the segment to be posted decribed in the manifest entirely in case of responses HTTP 400, 412 or 415 together with the init segment consisting of moov and ftyp boxes.
 15. The trackFragmentDecodeTime box Tfdt box MUST be present for each segment posted.
 16. Version 2 of the tfdt box SHOULD be used to generate media segments that have identical URLs in multiple datacenters.
 The fragment index field is REQUIRED for cross-datacenter failover of index-based streaming formats such as Apple HLS and index-based MPEG-DASH.
 To enable cross-data center failover, the time stamps MUST be synced across multiple live encoders/media ingest sources and be increased by 1 or a multiple of 1 for each successive media fragment, even across encoder restarts or failures.
 Encoders should use the timing information (Universal Time Stamps) from the original SDI input signal (if available) in order to allow exact synchronization of the Universal Time Stamps in the streams.
 Reconnecting encoders or media sources SHOULD transmit in sync with other encoders or media sources.
 17. The ISOBMFF media fragment duration SHOULD be constant, to reduce the size of the client manifests.
 A constant MP4 fragment duration also improves client download heuristics through the use of repeat tags.
 The duration MAY fluctuate to compensate for non-integer frame rates.
 By choosing an appropriate timescale (a multiple of the frame rate is recommended) this issue should be avoided.